Supermanifold: Concrete: as a smooth manifold

+and takes $\mathbb{R}^p_c\times\mathbb{R}^q_a$ as the local model superspace.

+As in the case of an ordinary manifold, a supermanifold is then described by an atlas of charts with suitably smooth transition functions.
+In the DeWitt approach, these model superspaces are usually equipped with a coarse topology induced from the projection onto the underlying ordinary space $\mathbb{R}^p$.

+This concrete approach is closely related to the locally ringed space definition, but the relationship requires some care.
+With suitable restrictions on transition functions, the two approaches are equivalent; more generally, the comparison is best understood using the functor of points.

 Properties

 Unlike a regular manifold, a supermanifold is not entirely composed of a set of points.
 Instead, one takes the dual point of view that the structure of a supermanifold M is contained in its sheaf O_{M} of "smooth functions".
 In the dual point of view, an injective map corresponds to a surjection of sheaves, and a surjective map corresponds to an injection of sheaves.

 An alternative approach to the dual point of view is to use the functor of points.

 If M is a supermanifold of dimension (p,q), then the underlying space M inherits the structure of a differentiable manifold whose sheaf of smooth functions is $O_M/I$, where $I$ is the ideal generated by all odd functions.
 Thus M is called the underlying space, or the body, of M. The quotient map $O_M\to O_M/I$ corresponds to an injective map M → M; thus M is a submanifold of M.